locedu/personal-website/README.md

 ### 2409 FTB ET WEB PT

-A personal site with a brief bio.
+A personal site with a brief bio + portfolio.